Alleged New Zealand Mosque Mass Shooter’s Manifesto Praises Donald Trump As ‘Symbol Of Renewed White Identity’

 In the document, the alleged shooter, who identifies himself as a native Australian named Brenton Tarrant, expresses the common white supremacist belief that white people are being subject to “white genocide” and “replaced” by “non-Europeans” due to “mass immigration and the higher fertility rates of the immigrants.”

-As seen in the excerpt above, he sites Owens — the 29-year-old communications director of the conservative group Turning Point USA — as “the person that has influenced me above all.”
+As seen in the excerpt above, he sites Owens, the 29-year-old communications director of the conservative group Turning Point USA, as “the person that has influenced me above all.”

-Owens responded to the mention of her name in the suspected shooter’s “manifesto,” appearing to laugh at the assertion that her inspired the gunman, and blaming “racist leftists.”
+Owens responded to the mention of her name in the suspected shooter’s manifesto, appearing to laugh at the assertion that she inspired the gunman, and blaming “racist leftists.”
 Owens is African-American and claims to lead a movement she calls “Blexit,” meaning an “exit” of black Americans from support of the Democratic party, according to Fox News.

 HAHA OMG you racist Leftists are taking your racism and crazy to a whole new level hahah.